-A failure is the inability of a software element to satisfy its purpose
+A failure is the inability of a software element to satisfy its purpose (e.g., assertions not evaluating at true).

 A defect (AKA "bug") is the presence in the software of some element not satisfying its specification

 Contracts may fail due to defects in the client or server code.
 Failure should be signaled by raising an exception